Interaction of G-quadruplex DNA with Water-soluble Porphyrins

 - Swarthmore College Research Grant for 2007-2009 and 2009-2011.

-- Pfizer Summer Undergraduate Research Fellowship for David Kornfilt for 2008
+- Summer Undergraduate Research Fellowship for David Kornfilt for 2008 and for Michelle Ferreira for 2013

 - Dreyfus Foundation summer stipends for Jack Nicoludis (summer 2011) and Cole Harbeck (summer 2012)